xjanus/React-App-Robo-Friends/README.md

 # RoboFriends React App

-A simple authentication application using Authentication Routes, Middleware, Dababase and Passport (Auth) packages without any CSS styling.
+A simple React App which fetches array of random cards of bot users and has real-time search filtering.

 ## Getting Started and Execution